-We have noted a general trend of increasing cost per new subscriber over the last few years, driven by a gradual increase in online advertising rates by our media suppliers as well as increased activity from competitors using similar forms of online advertising for their own marketing efforts.
-The decline in new subscriber acquisition costs in Q3 2004 and Q4 2004 reflects the effect of new advertising campaigns which were tested at that time.
-We do not consider the decline in new subscriber costs in Q3 2004 and Q4 2004 to be necessarily indicative of a longer-term trend that our subscriber costs are likely to stay at this level or are likely to decline further.
+In North America, we have noted a general trend of increasing cost per new subscriber over the last few years, driven by a gradual increase in online advertising rates by our media suppliers as well as increased activity from competitors using similar forms of online advertising for their own marketing efforts.
+The decline in new subscriber acquisition costs for North America in Q3 2004 and Q4 2005 reflect the effect of new advertising campaigns which were tested at that time.
+We do not consider these declines in new subscriber costs to be indicative of a longer-term trend or to indicate that our subscriber costs are likely to stay at this level or are likely to decline further.